 Even a mild concussion to the head, neck or upper back can increase the risk of depression.
 Studies show that depression is a common diagnosis in patients with whiplash, an injury that can directly affect the upper neck and lower brainstem.
 Following the trauma, mood disorders can be triggered immediately, or they can take months or even years to develop.
 Exciting new studies show “significant improvement” in depression test scores after specific upper cervical corrections.
-This noninvasive and safe alternative should be the beginning point for all who believe that they are suffering from depression.
+Visiting our chiropractic office in Cornelius, NC for depression, anxiety, and stress relief is noninvasive and a safe alternative for all who believe that they are suffering from these issues.

 They think that maybe this pill, that white powder, or these capsules will make them feel better once they dissolve in their stomach, enter the blood stream, travel to the brain that it will do something, do anything to relieve their present state of dis-ease.